Environmental Assessment & Remediation for Defense Department Buildings & Properties

 Reliable Environmental Services for Public and Private Property Owners

 Omega has decades of experiencing conducting and managing environmental assessment and remediation for government buildings, including military facilities, schools, colleges, government offices and more.

-Our track record of collaboration with public property construction and facility managers includes buildings and properties of every variety – and safe, compliant and on-schedule resolution of environmental challenges.
+Our track record of collaboration with public property construction and facility managers, and the department of defense includes buildings and properties of every variety – and safe, compliant and on-schedule resolution of environmental challenges.